Workday/vizzy/README.md

 ## Deployment

 This server is docker ready and can be deployed with any tool you want.
+Be sure to complete the configuration steps in [Setup](#setup) before deploying the server.

 - [Dockerfile](Dockerfile): Builds dependencies, adds the source code, precompiles the assets, and exposes port 3000.

 Travis CI publishes the latest master image to [Docker Hub](https://hub.docker.com/r/scottcbishop/vizzy/)

+#### Kubernetes
 We recommend a tool called [Kubernetes](https://kubernetes.io/docs/home/) (k8s), an opened sourced container cluster manager originally designed by Google, now owned by Cloud Native Computing.
 This tool aims to provide a platform for automating deployment, scaling, and operations of application containers across clusters of hosts.